mtsafe/broke-as/README.md

 - [x] Accounts tracks total cash on hand.
 - [x] Accounts cash on hand badge is configurable and gives a quick assessment.

+## Technical Challenge
+Use vanilla Javascript to create components in an integrated site of single page applications.

 ## Tech Stack:
 HTML 5, CSS 3, Javascript ES6, Bootstrap 4.4
 Currently runs in browser.
 Uses local storage for data persistence.